Platform & Values

 Leadership isn’t about age—it’s about accountability, integrity, and a willingness to listen.
 I may represent a younger generation, but I bring a deep respect for the values that built this community and a fresh determination to carry them forward.

 I’m running not just to lead today, but to help develop tomorrow’s leaders.
-Our city needs a new generation that’s prepared to serve with purpose, not politics.
+Our city needs a new generation that’s prepared to serve with purpose.
 That starts with mentorship, civic education, and creating opportunities for young people to get involved, ask questions, and learn how our local government works.

 Balanced Growth & Housing

-Growth is inevitable—but how we grow is up to us.
-I believe in thoughtful, balanced development that safeguards our quality of life.
-That means matching new housing with reliable infrastructure—water, power, emergency services—so no one is left behind.
-It also means zoning and planning that respect the character of our neighborhoods while offering affordable choices for families, seniors, and first‑time buyers.
+Growth is inevitable, but how we grow is up to us.
+I believe in balanced development that safeguards our quality of life.
+That means ensuring new housing is matched with reliable infrastructure and zoning that respects the character of our neighborhoods while offering affordable, family-friendly choices.

-Most importantly, I’m committed to giving residents a voice in every step of our city’s growth.
-I will push for transparent land‑use decisions, clear communication, and data‑driven solutions that manage density without straining our schools, roads, and utilities.
+Most importantly, I’m committed to giving residents a voice.
+I will push for transparent land-use decisions, clear communication, and data-driven solutions that manage growth without overloading schools, roads, or utilities.